MagicMirrorOrg/MagicMirror-Documentation/getting-started/upgrade-guide.md

 If you want to update your MagicMirror² to the latest version, use your terminal to go to your Magic Mirror folder and type the following command:

-If you want to try the community maintained automated update then, then see the instructions [here](https://github.com/sdetweil/MagicMirror_scripts)
+If you want to try the community maintained automated update then, please see [alternative installation methods](installation.html#alternative-installation-methods)